whlsxl/firim/README.md

 # TODO

-* Export all app infomation to a file
-* Generate a web page show all the app's link and infomations
+- [ ]  Generate a web page show all the app's link and infomations
-* Show the app list, and export all app infomations to a file
+- [x]  Show the app list, and export all app infomations to a file
-* force reset icon
+- [ ]  force reset icon